apache/pekko-http/docs/src/main/paradox/routing-dsl/testkit.md

 In this template *REQUEST* is an expression evaluating to an @apidoc[HttpRequest] instance.
-In most cases your test will, in one way or another, extend from @apidoc[RouteTest] which itself mixes in the `akka.http.scaladsl.client.RequestBuilding` trait, which gives you a concise and convenient way of constructing test requests. <a id="^1" href="#1">[1]</a>
+In most cases your test will, in one way or another, extend from @apidoc[RouteTest] which itself mixes in the `org.apache.pekko.http.scaladsl.client.RequestBuilding` trait, which gives you a concise and convenient way of constructing test requests. <a id="^1" href="#1">[1]</a>

 *ROUTE* is an expression evaluating to a @ref[Route](routes.md).
 You can specify one inline or simply refer to the